Renee RewiTēnā koutou katoa,

 Lisa TravagliaHi, my name is Lisa Travaglia.
 I grew up in the Waikato, in Hamilton with my Australian parents, two brothers and four sisters.
 I studied Early Childhood initially but was then draw to working with children, and families and so studied psychotherapy whilst in Sydney.
 After this I worked as a counsellor in a family centre for several years, and then with disadvantaged families.
 When I returned home to New Zealand I worked with the homeless at the Peoples project and then with Barnardos within Intensive wraparound services, with young people and their families.
 I enjoy going to the gym, biking, pot plants and creative pursuits. |

-Ko Tuturu te maunga Ko Puarenga te awa Ko Te Arawa te waka Ko Tuhourangi, Ngati Wahiao te hapu Ko Manuhuia ahau I have recently joined the team as the Receptionist & Office Administrator in the newly opened office of Rotorua.
-Over the years I have held many different positions but work that allows me to help people and their whanau is the most rewarding.
+Ko Tuturu te maunga Ko Puarenga te awa Ko Te Arawa te waka Ko Tuhourangi, Ngati Wahiao te hapu Ko Manuhuia ahau I have recently joined the team as the financial mentor in the Rotorua office Over the years I have held many different positions but work that allows me to help people and their whanau is the most rewarding.
 Ehara taku toa i te toa takitahi, engari kē he toa takitini - Just as it takes a village to raise a child, it takes community/a team to enable an individual/family success.
 In my spare time I love spending time with my whanau and friends and my newfound passion is fishing.
 Tena koutou tena koutou tena koutou katoa |